discordpkg/gateway/CONTRIBUTING.md

 Auto-commit is enforced in this repository.
 The idea is that only what is approved should be merged into master, and extra commits can not be added later and silently merged in.

+## Testing

+Test cases must respect the `short` flag.
+Writing a integration test must first verify that `testing.Short()` is false before it can continue.